 San Diego Music Examiner recently spoke with guitarist/vocalist/songwriter David Brandwein while the band was picking up some essentials at an undisclosed Guitar Center in southern California.

 "When we're not on tour (about 200 plus days a year), our beds are in Brooklyn," said Brandwein.
-"That being said, it is great to get out this way at least twice a year.
+"That being the case, it is great to get out this way at least twice a year.
 Now that we've been playing some venues that are familiar with us, the crowds and sets have proved much more beneficial."

 Well this band, which when on stage appear as though they will make it collapse, has plenty to be proud of.
 Just last April, they released their album, Future 86, as well as a live album, A Live Affair - both of which are now available on iTunes.
-Though they constantly seem to be on tour, it is a thing of beauty that they find time to work in new originals, which is an organic blend of funk and rock twisted with all members' unique personalities.
+Though they constantly seem to be on tour, it is a thing of beauty that they find time to work in new originals, which are an organic blend of funk and rock; twisted with all members' unique personalities.

 "When you tour as much as we do, we really make it a point to come up with new tunes to avoid becoming stale," said Brandwein.
 "Typically, I (or one of us) will come up with a groove, then we all collaborate to find our parts, and then I come in and write out the lyrics."

 While it is easy to jump to a comparison between Turkuaz and the Talking Heads, that would prove to be an oversimplification.
 Brandwein feels that they are truly as much of a rock or soul act as they are a funk band.
 Like most aspects of music, however, once you start labeling things you may tend to miss the underlying meaning.
 To those in the audience they are a group of extremely talented musicians who know how to have a damn good time.

 Turkuaz, being the music animal that they are, will be hitting the studio in Syracuse, NY this September to work on both an EP and full-length album due out early 2015.
 Brandwein said that they will also be recording some in his home studio.